 I understand what the designers and developers were thinking when they changed how gold and magic items interact in 5th Edition.
 Magic items are supposed to be special, and having them available at any old magic item shop makes them less so.
 They just become another way you level up, a steady incline of power the way that class abilities are, which makes them redundant.
 I get it.

 The problem is that 100% of D&D gaming groups I have ever played with have wanted to go shopping for magic items with their gold.
-Every single one, to varying degrees, particular starting with 3rd Edition.
+Every single one, to varying degrees, particularly starting with 3rd Edition.
 What this has meant in practice is that the DMG was missing something when it was missing magic item prices, something players would almost immediately demand, and so along comes Xanathar’s Guide to Everything with it’s downtime option of purchasing magic items.
 It is OK, I’ve used it, but it leaves something to be desired.
+It requires a roll every time a player asks how much a particular magic item might cost.

 So I came up with a simple hack of 5E where you can get rid of cash altogether.